 Atlanta Public Schools' Instructional Leadership Development Program (formerly known as aspiring assistant principal program), and the Aspiring Principal Program are designed for internal employees who wish to learn more about Atlanta Public Schools’ approach to leadership development, and pursue a position as an instructional leader, assistant principal, or principal in Atlanta Public Schools within the next 1-2 years.
 Members of aspiring leader programs will participate in hands-on learning experiences that will enable them to utilize Atlanta Public Schools’ Definition of Leadership Excellence in order to achieve student success, engage families and the community, develop other leaders, and manage resources within Atlanta Public Schools.
 The 70/20/10 leadership development model will be used to increase participants' understanding of APS’ Definition of Leadership Excellence as they matriculate through the program each school year.
 Participants do not currently have to hold a leadership certificate to enroll in the aspiring assistant principal program.

 - Attend monthly sessions in order to become familiar with Definitions of Leadership Excellence and how they will assist in increasing student achievement in Atlanta Public Schools

-- Create a school improvement project to solve a current problem that your school or organization faces, and work with other staff members on solutions aligned to Definition of Leadership Excellence
+- Create a school improvement project to solve a current problem that your school or organization faces, and work with other staff members on solutions aligned to the Definition of Leadership Excellence

 - Maintain a portfolio inclusive of artifacts demonstrating experiences utilizing the Definition of Leadership Excellence

 - Engage in group discussions around school improvement and leadership development, including face-to-face and electronic communications